KatieHarris2397/PERN-Todo-List/README.md

 NOTICE: You will need to tag the commit you would like the images built for to start the Github actions workflow

-1. **After creating the commit with the changes you would like built into Docker images, tag the commit with the name of the tag you would like to give your Docker image**:
+1. **After creating the commit with the changes you would like built into Docker images, tag the commit with the name of the tag you would like to give your Docker images**:
   ```bash
   git tag <tag-name>
   ```